-This document will be reviewed by The Quality Team/Human Resources Department, and they will be responsible for monitoring the overall effectiveness of the Whistleblowing Policy and will keep the policy under review in consultation with the Quality Assurance Group.
+This document will be reviewed by The Quality Team/People Team, and they will be responsible for monitoring the overall effectiveness of the Freedom to Speak Up Policy (Whistleblowing Policy) and will keep the policy under review in consultation with the Quality Committee.
 This policy will be reviewed periodically and improved in the light of operational practice and experience.